parkerbenoit/week2/README.md

 Open via Bash/GitBash:
 1. Clone this repository onto your computer:
 'git clone https://github.com/parkerbenoit/programming-language-selector.git'
-2. Navigate intothe '{name of directory}' directory, and open in Visual Studio Code or preferred text editor 'code .'
+2. Navigate into the programming-language-selector directory, and open in Visual Studio Code or preferred text editor 'code .'
 3. Open index.html in Chrome or preferred browser